conda/ceps/cep-releases.md

 ## Abstract

-Describes a release cadence for all future `conda` versions starting with `22.7.0`.
+This CEP describes a release cadence for all future `conda` versions starting with `22.7.0`.

 ## Specification

-We propose regularly scheduled bimonthly (every two months) releases where the tagging/release occurs during the week (per ISO 8601, Monday through Thursday) of second Monday of the month.
+We propose regularly scheduled bi-monthly (every two months) releases where the tagging/release occurs during the week (per ISO 8601, Monday through Thursday) of the second Monday of the month.

-In a nod to our many different kinds of users we will propose a deprecation policy (to be defined in a later CEP) that allows for a slower adoption rate (i.e. users could update every 3-4 months instead).
+In a nod to our many different kinds of users, we will also propose a deprecation policy (to be defined in a later CEP) that allows for a slower adoption rate (i.e., users could update every 3-4 months instead).

-These objectives will be aided in the adoption of [CalVer](https://calver.org/):
+To accomplish better, more predictable versioning, we will adopt [CalVer](https://calver.org/):
 - `YY`: the major version will be the shortened year (22+)
 - `MM`: the minor version will be the shortened month (1-12)
 - `MICRO`: the micro/patch version is reset to zero every month and incremented for every additional release that occurs during that month (0+)

-This scheme will start with the July 2022 release of 22.7.0.

-This will result in the following regular release schedule:
+This scheme will start with the July 2022 release of 22.7.0, resulting in the following regular release schedule:

 | Version | Release Week |
 |---|---|